 Our charter (tuition-free) Elementary Program builds on the earlier Montessori experience and further develops good working habits, independence, self-assurance and the ability to concentrate.
 The elementary years are filled with rich experiences in math, language, science (botany to geography), art, music, history and sociology.
 The Montessori materials bring alive these areas while helping the child bridge the steps from concrete understanding to more abstract reasoning.
 Problem solving and critical thinking skills are further developed in all areas of the classroom and students are given a sense of connection and unity with their environment, the world and the universe.

-The KMS offers multi-aged classrooms with two three-year elementary cycles.
-Our lower elementary program is equivalent to 1st through 3rd grades and our upper elementary program to 4th through 6th grades.
-The KMS kindergarten program is part of our three-year (ages 3 to 6) primary classrooms and is offered at our primary campus.
+KMS offers multi-aged classrooms with two three-year Elementary cycles.
+Our Lower Elementary program is equivalent to 1st through 3rd grades and our Upper Elementary program to 4th through 6th grades.
+The KMS Kindergarten program is part of our three-year (ages 3 to 6) Primary classrooms, and is offered at our Primary campus.
 An effective Montessori experience depends on the increased possibilities for self-paced learning in a classroom with a range of ages and stages of development.

-The KMS believes that students within these programs should be placed individually according to ability and readiness rather than chronological age.
+Khalsa Montessori School believes that students within these programs should be placed individually according to ability and readiness rather than chronological age.
 Exact numbers of students at each grade level may vary but the school strives for a balance of ages in each classroom.
-The capacity of each classroom is from 14-30 students, with one lead teacher and one or two assistant teachers.
+The capacity of each classroom is from 14-30 students, with one Lead teacher and one or two Assistant teachers.

-Classes and/or activities in Spanish, yoga, art and physical education are included in the weekly curriculum.
-Extracurricular classes vary each year but normally include art classes, taiko, creative drama, and karate.
+Classes and/or activities in Spanish, yoga, art and physical education are offered in the weekly curriculum.
+Extra-curricular classes vary each year, but normally include Art classes, Taiko, Creative Drama, and Karate.
 These programs are taught by professionals who are experts in their fields, while also being excellent teachers of young children.